-As Vice President of Sheen/Michaels Entertainment, Shane produced a dozen motion pictures starring Marlon Brando, Mira Sorvino, Thomas Hayden Church, Donald Sutherland, Marisa Tomei and of course, Charlie and Martin Sheen.
-Shane co-wrote two of the films and worked closely with several top executives from concept to delivery of each project and discovered a passion for directing during this time and made his directorial debut on his own screenplay, A Sight For Sore Eyes which was honored with the Special Jury Award at WorldFest Houston, won two Telly Awards for writing and directing as well as winning top honors at the International Family Film Festival alongside Walden Media’s Chronicles of Narnia.
-The film ultimately won dozens of prestigious international awards and was invited to screen at The Cannes Film Festival.
+In 2004, Shane made his directorial debut with his own screenplay, A Sight For Sore Eyes.
+The film was honored with the Special Jury Award at WorldFest Houston, won two Telly Awards for Outstanding Achievement in Film & Television, as well as winning top honors at the International Family Film Festival along with Walden Media’s The Chronicles of Narnia.
+It went on to win dozens of prestigious awards and was invited to screen at Cannes in 2005.

-In addition to his Emmys, Shane has received 11 Telly Awards, 2 CINE Golden Eagles Awards, 5 Aurora Awards, 4 WorldFest Remi Awards, and 28 International Film Festival Awards.
-He has spoken at several prestigious film and art institutes around the country including The Screen Writers Expo and sits on several advisory boards for several film schools and art programs.
-Shane is a contributing columnist for Student Filmmaker Magazine and he and his wife, Val are very active in charities supporting cancer research, restoring hope for inner-city youth and animal rescue.
+In addition to his Emmy Awards, Stanley has received 11 Telly Awards, 2 CINE Golden Eagles Awards, 5 Aurora Awards, 4 WorldFest Remi Awards, and 28 International Film Festival Awards.
+He has spoken at several prestigious film and art institutes around the country including The Screen Writers Expo, the world’s largest tradeshow for screenwriters, alongside Oliver Stone, Michael Goldenberg (Harry Potter franchise), and Adam Herz (American Pie) about the secrets of marketing to today’s youth.